snapscale/snapscale.explorer/README.md

 ## Building the source

-before build，you need to customize nginx config at nginx/nginx.conf.
+In order to build the source, customize nginx config at nginx/nginx.conf.

 ```sh
 ./build build